-- 1. As required under the Colorado Model Evaluation System, all educators shall complete a selfevaluation and a Teacher Professional Learning Plan.
-The self-evaluation and Teacher Professional Learning Plan shall be completed by August 30th, or within 30 days of hire.
+- 1. As required under the Colorado Model Evaluation System, all educators shall complete a self- evaluation and a Teacher Professional Learning Plan.
+The self-evaluation and Teacher Professional Learning Plan shall be completed within the first 30 days of the teacher's work year.
 All teachers shall have the discretion to review the self-evaluation with their evaluator.
-(2014) - 2.
+By no later than the end of the third week of school or no later than three weeks after the teacher begins work, supervising administrators must provide at least one hour during an in-service, faculty meeting, or professional development to review the APS evaluation process with all teachers and provide an opportunity for teachers to begin their self-evaluation and/or professional learning plan.
+(2014, 2015) - 2.
 The teacher will bring their completed self-evaluation to the meeting to be used as their personal reference during the goal-setting discussion.
 At minimum, the teacher will discuss the areas of their self-evaluation in which they wish to seek instructional improvement and set goals that will form the basis for the teacher's professional learning plan and determine the strategic focus of evaluation.
 (2014)